Anıl Koç

-Anıl Koç (born 29 January 1995) is a footballer who plays as a left midfielder for Turkish club Manisa.
+Anıl Koç (born 29 January 1995) is a footballer who plays as a left midfielder for Turkish club Boluspor.
 Born in Belgium, he has represented both that nation and Turkey at youth international levels.

 Career

 He made his Belgian Pro League debut on 25 January 2013.

 In January 2014 Koç signed on loan for Championship side Charlton Athletic until the end of the 2013–14 season.
 However, he didn't make a single appearance for Charlton before his loan spell expired.